 4. Keep Track of Time

 When you get to the Science section, first see how many passages are on your test.
 In the past, there were frequently 7 passages, but recent tests have contained only 6 passages.
 If there are 6 passages, aim to spend 5 minutes per passage on Data Representation and Research Summary passages.
 Remember, you are doing these types of passages first.

 This means you will have used 25 minutes, and can use 8 minutes for the Conflicting Viewpoints passage.
 You will have budgeted 2 minutes to return to any questions you were unsure of and circled for review.

 Have you ever read something about which you know absolutely nothing?
 When you have zero background knowledge, comprehension is very difficult.
 You cannot build a structure without a foundation.
 Some background science information, while not imperative, sure can make some of the science passages you may encounter make more sense.
 We recommend reviewing common science topics as part of your study routine.
 We’ve put together a list of topics you’ll see on the test, in a PDF format, here.

 You also want to practice Science passages.
-Our free ACT course contains all three types of Science passages with numerous questions for each type so that you are able to become familiar with all the types of questions you are likely to see.
-You can enroll for free right here!
+Our ACT course contains all three types of Science passages with numerous questions for each type so that you are able to become familiar with all the types of questions you are likely to see.
+You can enroll right here!

 Lastly, take a few timed practice tests before test day.
 This will help you practice the order in which you approach the passages and your timing each one.
 You can find practice tests on the ACT’s website (or elsewhere online).
 They’ve released many tests that are free and available for download.